ruoyann/pavo/README.md

 4. Performance anxiety: If students are randomly called upon to the front to try a question out, they may be anxious that they do something incorrect while everyone is watching them write on the whiteboard
 5. Not everyone is trying the question: Only those that were called upon by the teacher try the question while the rest just watch

-## Our solution
+## Solution

 To help tackle these inconveniences, our team has come up with Pavo, an interactive real-time whiteboard to aid in facilitating lessons.

+### Physical setting
-Pavo aims to provide teachers with canvases that can be displayed across to all devices in the class.
+Pavo provides teachers with canvases that can be displayed across to all devices in the class.
 With tablets such as iPads being distributed to students, all the teacher has to do is create a room, and students join the room using the unique room ID.

 Now all students will have a closer view of the whiteboard, and will not have a difficult time looking at the whiteboard at the front of the classroom.

 Each student will also be provided with their own canvas, in which they can write down their own questions, or their working to the questions posed by the teacher.
-The teacher can look through all students canvases to view any questions or view their students working from their side.
+The teacher can look through all students canvases.

-If the teacher wishes for a student to share their whiteboard to the class, the student can press share whiteboard and their whiteboard will be shown to everyone in the room.
-Otherwise, student whiteboards will be hidden from the other students.
+Teachers can also highlight certain student's whiteboards.

-We believe that by removing this performance anxiety, students will be given a comfortable environment to show their full potential
+We believe that by removing this performance anxiety, students will be given a comfortable environment to show their full potential.

+### Virtual setting
+Pavo helps with remote learning where teachers and students can view each others' work in real time.
+This helps when a teacher is trying to step through a student's working, and understand their thought processes.

-## Current features
+## Features

 1. Ability to create rooms and join rooms with a provided username
 2. Waiting room: